Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Experiments and Results

-We apply the methods defined in Section \ref{sec:method} ($\pmi$ and the generative latent-variable model) to study the presence of gender bias in the dataset described in Section \ref{sec:dataset}\footnote{We use top 20 words generated for English both in mono- and multilingual setup for adjectives and verbs.
-For the other languages, top 100 adjectives and top 20 verbs are used.
-Detailed counts of generated adjectives are in Table \ref{tab:multi-adj-counts}}.
-First, using the English portion of the dataset, we analyze the $\pmi$ values to look for the words diverging the most for each of the three gender categories.
-Then, we conduct the same analysis as presented in \citet{hoyle-etal-2019-unsupervised} for our dataset to test if adjectives and verbs generated by language models follow the same patterns as discovered in natural corpora and if they confirm previous findings about stance towards politicians.
-Next, we conduct a multilingual analysis for the seven selected languages via $\pmi$ and the latent-variable model to unveil both qualitative and quantitative differences in words generated by 6 cross-lingual language models.\footnote{Following \citet{hoyle-etal-2019-unsupervised}, our reported results are an average over hyperparameters: for the $L_1$ penalty $\alpha \in \{0, 10^{-5}, 10^{-4}, 0.001, 0.01\}$ and for the posterior regularization $\beta \in \{10^{-5}, 10^{-4}, 0.001, 0.01, 0.1, 1, 10, 100\}$}
+First, using the English portion of the dataset, we analyzed estimated $\pmi$ values to look for the words whose association with a specific gender differs the most across the three gender categories.
+Then, we followed a virtually identical experimental setup as presented in \cite{hoyle-etal-2019-unsupervised} for our dataset.
+In particular, we tested whether adjectives and verbs generated by language models unveil the same patterns as discovered in natural corpora and if they confirm previous findings about the stance towards politicians.
+To this end, we employed $\pmi$ and the latent-variable model on our data set and qualitatively evaluated the results.
+We analyzed generated adjectives and verbs in terms of their alignment within supersenses -- a set of pre-defined semantic word categories.

+Next, we conducted a multilingual analysis for the seven selected languages via $\pmi$ and the latent-variable model to inspect both qualitative and quantitative differences in words generated by six cross-lingual language models.
+Further, we performed a cluster analysis of the generated words based on their word representations extracted from the last hidden state of each language model for all analyzed languages.
+In additional experiments in Appendix \nameref{sec:app-exp}, we examined gender bias towards the most popular politicians.
+Then, for each language, we studied gender bias towards politicians whose country of origin (\textit{i.e.}, their nationality) uses the respective language as an official language.
+Finally, we investigated gender bias towards politicians born before and after the Baby Boom to control for temporal changes.
+However, we did not find any significant patterns.